Auri-Fex/Halcova/halcova/stories/04_the_warden_story_v3.md

 "Does it matter?"

 "It might.
 It might matter a great deal."
 She folded the paper, tucked it into her sleeve.
 "I'll do what you're asking.
 But I want you to know—my husband knew.
 About the adjustments.
 He was part of it.
-I've been living with that knowledge for twenty years."
+I've been living with that knowledge for years now."

 "How?"